Steve Spagnuolo: Kansas City Chiefs

 On January 24, 2019, Spagnuolo was named defensive coordinator for the Kansas City Chiefs, replacing Bob Sutton who had been dismissed after the defense performed poorly in the 2018–19 season which included the loss to the Patriots in the AFC Championship Game.
 He was reunited with Andy Reid who had already been Chiefs head coach since 2013; Spagnuolo previously coached defensive backs and linebackers in Philadelphia from 1999 to 2006 during Reid's tenure there as head coach.
-In the 2019 season, Spagnuolo appeared in his third Super Bowl, and won his second title as the Chiefs beat the San Francisco 49ers 31–20 in Super Bowl LIV.
+In the 2019 season, Spagnuolo, having ditched the buzz cut in favor of a more traditional men’s coif, appeared in his third Super Bowl, and won his second title as the Chiefs beat the San Francisco 49ers 31–20 in Super Bowl LIV.

 In the 2020 season, Spagnuolo reached his fourth Super Bowl, losing 31–9 to the Tampa Bay Buccaneers who were quarterbacked by Tom Brady.
 The Chiefs had committed a record eight penalties for 95 yards in the first half, most of which were called against the defense.

 In the 2022 season, Spagnuolo appeared in his fifth Super Bowl and won his third title as the Chiefs beat the Philadelphia Eagles 38–35.
 The following year, he participated in his sixth Super Bowl and won his fourth championship when the Chiefs beat the 49ers 25–22.

 Beginning with the 2024 season, Chiefs defensive players including Justin Reid popularized the expression "In Spags We Trust" to express their confidence in Spagnuolo's decisionmaking and leadership, and printed t-shirts featuring the phrase to wear ahead of that year's AFC championship game.
 Spagnuolo's defense was credited to the Chiefs finishing with a league-best 15–2 record, even as the offense quarterbacked by Patrick Mahomes had regressed.
 Spagnuolo reached his seventh Super Bowl, a rematch of Super Bowl LVII, where they fell to the Eagles 40–22.
 The Chiefs defense managed to stop star running back Saquon Barkley from scoring a touchdown but could not contain quarterback Jalen Hurts, despite sacking him four times.

 Coaching philosophy

 Spagnuolo is credited for developing multiple All-Pro defensive players throughout his career as a defensive coordinator, including New York Giants pass rusher Justin Tuck and Kansas City Chiefs cornerback Trent McDuffie.

 Spagnuolo learned under Philadelphia defensive coach Jim Johnson, and shares the same aggressive, blitz-heavy approach as his mentor.
-(He did not incorporate this philosophy during his time in New Orleans however.)
+However, Spagnuolo did not incorporate this philosophy during his time in New Orleans.
 Spagnuolo uses a 4–3 base defense with a heavy emphasis on multiple blitz packages, including corner and safety blitzes.
 While defensive coordinator of the New York Giants, he often used a smaller defensive line, with three or even four defensive ends to further pressure the quarterback.

 This philosophy proved successful, with the Giants leading the NFL in sacks in 2007.
 In Super Bowl XLII, Spagnuolo's defense sacked Tom Brady five times, which was the most he had been sacked in any game that season.